-To create a lit-from-within, glowing complexion, Barnes stresses perfecting the art of contouring.
+To create a lit-from-within complexion, Barnes stresses perfecting the art of contouring.
 “You want to bring light to the center of your face to make you glow,” he says.
 Start to create dimension by applying a cream concealer that’s one shade lighter than your skin tone to highlight the high points of your face.
-The Maybelline New York Superstay Under Eye Concealer is a great lightweight option that seamlessly glides onto the skin and lasts for up to 24 hours.
-Then, take a concealer brush, like the IT Cosmetics Heavenly Luxe Dual Airbrush Concealer Brush, and place the concealer in the middle of your forehead, down the center of your nose, along your brow bones, under your eyes and at the center of your skin.
+The Maybelline New York Super Stay Under Eye Concealer is a great lightweight option that glides seamlessly onto the skin and lasts for up to 24 hours.
+Then, take a concealer brush, like the IT Cosmetics Heavenly Luxe Dual Airbrush Concealer Brush, and place the concealer in the middle of your forehead, down the center of your nose, along your brow bones, under your eyes and in the center of your face.

 Continue creating dimension by using contouring makeup and a contouring brush to create an arc under your cheekbones to add more depth to the face.
-Other areas that Barnes routinely contours include the sides of the nose, along the jawline and hairline.
-When choosing contouring makeup, go for a bronzer, powder or liquid foundation that is "one shade darker than your natural skin tone," Barnes says.
+Barnes also routinely contours the sides of the nose and along the jawline and hairline.
+When choosing contouring makeup, go for a bronzer, powder or liquid foundation that is "one shade darker than your natural skin tone," he says.
 "If you go any deeper than one or two shades, you'll begin to look muddy."
-Try the L'Oréal Paris True Match Face Powder to find your perfect shade thanks to its inclusive range of 30 colors.
+We like the L'Oréal Paris True Match Face Powder, which offers a range of 30 colors.

 After enhancing the dimension on your face, it’s time to layer on foundation.
 “I like using lighter foundations (think liquids or creams without a thick consistency) with a lot of luminosity to add a glow to the skin,” Barnes says.
-To apply the foundation, move your foundation brush in small circles.
+One of our favorites for this is the Giorgio Armani Beauty Luminous Silk Foundation.
+To apply, move your foundation brush in small circles.
 “You want to make sure your makeup isn’t sitting on top of your skin," he says.
 "It should blend in with the natural oils in your skin."

 Don’t make the mistake of trying to create a contour with blush.
 “Leave that business to your contouring makeup,” Barnes says.
-Instead, select a blush that is close to your natural flush and apply it on the apples of your cheeks (instead of below your cheekbones).
+Instead, select a blush that is close to your natural flush, and apply it on the apples of your cheeks instead of below your cheekbones.
 When blending, make sure you start at the apples and blend upward toward your temples.
 This bit of flush will help make your skin glow.
-We recommend the NYX Professional Sweet Cheeks Creamy Powder Blush for its rich pigmentation and glowy finish.
+We recommend the NYX Professional Makeup Bare With Me Luminous Cheek Serum because it provides natural pigmentation and a glowy finish.

 “Shimmer highlighter creates light and bone structure,” Barnes says.
 But knowing when enough is enough is important.
 “Whether you’re using a cream or powder highlighter, in either case less is more,” he explains.
-Apply it to the high points of your face, which includes the middle of your forehead, down the center of your nose and along the tops of your cheekbones.
+Apply a highlighter, like the Valentino Beauty V-Lighter Face Highlighter, to the high points of your face — the middle of your forehead, down the center of your nose and along the tops of your cheekbones.

-After all of your layering, the final touch — translucent powder — is the most important one, according to Barnes.
-Using a large fluffy powder brush, swirl translucent powder all over your face for look that stay in place all day long.
+According to Barnes the final touch — translucent powder — is the most important one.
+Using a large fluffy powder brush, swirl translucent powder, like the Urban Decay All Nighter Softening Loose Setting Powder, all over your face for a look that stays in place all day long.